 - If heating circuit pump for heating circuit without mixer A1 is installed: Connect heating circuit pump to output P2.
-Then connect DHW circulation pump to an EM-P1 extension (accessories). - If no heating circuit pump for heating circuit without mixer A1 is connected: Connect DHW circulation pump to output P2.
+Then connect DHW circulation pump to an EM E - Then connect DHW circulation pump to an EM-P1 extension (accessories). - If no heating circuit pump for heating circuit without mixer A1 is connected: Connect DHW circulation pump to output P2.